GeauxWeisbeck4/andrews-logseq-graph/pages/5 Designing Algorithms.md

 		- For $229.60
 			- Start by using two $100 bills, then one $20, then a $5, four $1s, two quarters, and a dime.
 No other solution has fewer bills and coins -> This greedy algorithm will always succeed, depending on the available denominations.
 		- ### The Travelling Salesman Problem
-			- Requries a brute-force search but a
+			- Requries a brute-force search but a greedy algorithm solves it well.
+Imagine a salesman has to do a tour, visiting a city on a list once and then returning to a starting point - this is called a Hamiltonian cycle.
+Distances (or costs) for traveling between cities is known.
+What is the cheapest way to achieve the task?